If you have a PI Zero that won't boot, please read the PI Zero specific third post in this thread, before continuing here.

-Other OS's users might have to wait for their OS to get an upgrade.
+Other OS's users (Ubuntu etc) might have to wait for their OS to get an upgrade.

 Also note that a PI3B+ won't accept just any old charger, like older models, you really need a good reliable 2.5A power supply with thick wires, like the official one, or you might experience crashes, and memory failures.
 The RPI4B needs an even better supply, and may not accept anything less than a 2.5A supply (best use the official PI supply with an USB3 output).